Table of Contents

 - Mobile devices: Endpoint security is more important than ever, as mobile devices can be a gateway to the local network and your data.

 Unlike other attacks, a data breach cannot be remediated with a simple patch and software update.
-It usually triggers efforts to add more cybersecurity infrastructure to the network, but even then, the damage is done.
-Incident response after a data breach involves immediate disaster recovery efforts such as incident response and containment, eradication, analysis of the root cause, determining the data disclosed, the customers affected, compliance concerns, and communication with customers affected.
+It usually triggers efforts to add more cybersecurity infrastructure to the network, but even then, the damage is already done.

 The severity of a data breach depends on the focused target.
 While it can be devastating for individuals, data breaches can cost organisations millions and negatively impact revenue long-term.
 The three main entities affected by data breaches are:

 - Businesses: An organisation that falls victim to a data breach could lose money in litigation and reparations, but the more considerable damage is in brand reputation.
-Target, Equifax, and Yahoo are well known for their data breaches, and it’s cost them millions in lost consumer trust and brand damage.
+Target, Equifax and Yahoo are well known for their data breaches.
+It’s cost them millions in lost consumer trust and brand damage.

 - Individuals: For individuals, the most significant monetary risk is identity theft.
 Individual data could be sold on darknet markets or used immediately to open credit lines, purchase products, or create fraudulent accounts.